 Just as each of our children are unique, each of our adoptions have been completely different.
 We have a deep respect for our children’s birthmothers and always want our children to know of the great love their first families have for them.

-Over seventeen years of marriage, my husband and I have welcomed over a dozen foster children into our home.
+Over eighteen years of marriage, my husband and I have welcomed over a dozen foster children into our home.
 Although it has been very difficult to say goodbye to our foster children when they leave- whether they’ve been in our care for just a week or for several months- we will always hold a special place for each of them in our hearts.

 Although I realize that adoption and foster care may not be the right paths for everyone, I would strongly encourage those who have felt a desire to foster or adopt to open their hearts and minds to the possibilities!